 - GLHLTH 702 – Global Health Research: Design and Practice (Fall), 3 credits

 - GLHLTH 705 – Biostatistics and Epidemiology for Global Health I (Fall), 4 credits

 - GLHLTH 700 – Global Health Field Research: Planning and Skill Development (Spring), 1 credit

 - GLHLTH 707 – Biostatistics and Epidemiology for Global Health II (Spring), 4 credits

 - GLHLTH 740 – Ethics for Global Health Research (Spring), 2 credits

-- GLHLTH 750 – Health Systems & Policy in Global Health (Spring), 3 credits
+- GLHLTH 750 – Health Systems in Low and Middle Income Countries (Spring), 3 credits

 Electives (five courses, including two focused on research methods)